monashmicroimaging/gitbook-imaris-basics/part_1_introduction_to_imaris_and_license_informat.md

 ## Using Imaris for the Workshop {#using-imaris-for-the-workshop}

 If you are able to, please download and install the free Imaris trial to your laptop for use during the workshop.
-If you have already used the free trial previously or are unable to download this please inform MMI-MHTP staff so they can organise a training license for you.
+If you have already used the free trial previously or are unable to download this please inform MMI staff so they can organise a training license for you.
 This is for temporary use only.
-It will be installed on your laptop before the workshop by MMI-MHTP staff and MUST be removed by staff at the conclusion of the workshop.